Sensory Bins on a Budget: Your DIY Guide for Hands-On Play

 Or have a mixture of both.

-If you absolutely need to run to a store to pick up some items for your sensory bin, consider the dollar store.
+If you absolutely need to run to a store to pick up some items for your sensory bin, your local dollar store is a goldmine for sensory bin materials!
 I love utilizing the Dollar Tree for all my childcare needs when I need many items or am trying to stick to a budget.

 These items were all found at the Target dollar spot